 My Brother's Son.

 Relationships are difficult.
-Friends, Family, Romantic a unifying theme seems to be communication, both from the need to listen and communicate how we feel about something sooner rather than later.
-As assuming what others are thinking and making something more complex, when coming from a place of trust, respect and open heart could make it far more simpler.
+Friends, Family, Romantic - a unifying theme seems to be communication, both the need to listen and to communicate how we feel about something sooner rather than later.
+As assuming what others are thinking could make it more complex, when coming from a place of trust, respect and open heart could make it far more simpler.

 "If you love someone, tell them. "

-The things we're the most irrationally resistant to are sometimes the thing we secretly need but are afraid to accept.
+The things we're the most irrationally resistant to are sometimes the things we secretly need but are afraid to accept.

 The feeling of low emotional availability has stunted the potential of certain relationships and attracted a few that haven't created the most healthy relationship dynamic.